coding-theory/coding-theory.github.io/_pages/code2.md

 # Quaternary linear codes with one-dimensional Hermitian hull

-Database for the paper "A conjecture on optimal quaternary linear codes with one-dimensional Hermitian hull"
+Database for the paper "Optimal quaternary linear codes with one-dimensional Hermitian hull and the related EAQECCs"

 ### Quaternary linear codes with one-dimensional Hermitian hull for $n≤12$.